antistereov/singularity-core/docs/docs/auth/oauth2.md

             token-uri: https://<your-subdomain>.oktapreview.com/oauth2/v1/token
 ```

-For known clients like *GitHub* you don't need to specify the provider:
+For known providers like *GitHub* you don't need to specify the `provider` part:

 ```yaml
   security: